• Skip to primary navigation

 I can’t think about succotash without a visual of Sylvestor, the cartoon cat from the 60’s, spitting out the words “sufferin’ succotash”.
 And this updated version of a depression era classic recipe, is “sufferin succotash” good.

-This recipe comes together in a matter of minutes and is a favorite of ours to serve corn succotash as a side dish for burgers, grilled chicken, or our favorite grilled steak recipe, Grilled Flank Steak with Horseradish Cream Sauce.
+This edamame corn succotash comes together in a matter of minutes and is a favorite of ours to serve as a side dish for burgers, grilled chicken, or our favorite grilled steak recipe, Grilled Flank Steak with Horseradish Cream Sauce.

-If you’re looking for more ways to use shelled edamame, this is a great recipe to put those little soybeans to work.
-Very similar in texture to lima beans, the ingredient switch seems very natural.
+If you’re looking for more ways to use shelled edamame, edamame corn succotash is a great recipe to put those little soybeans to work.
+Edamame is very similar in texture to lima beans, the ingredient switch seems very natural.

 Edamame brings a buttery, hint of sweetness and nuttiness to corn succotash.